Edvinas11/server-client-bot/README.md

 - The servers themselves don’t do the bad-word check

 ### Admin bot client that connects to the central server that
-- registers a new user
+- maintains a list of registered clients
 - blacklists a user if the user says something bad in 1min interval after joining